Norwegian title of thesis

 Prescribed subject of the trial lecture

-Time and Place for the trial lecture and public defence
+Time and place for the trial lecture and the public defence

-This public defence will be held partly in digital form since physical presence is hindered as a result of the Covid-19 situation.
-The PhD defence can be attended by using the following link in Zoom: https://nmbu.zoom.us/j/68591052100
+This public defense will be held partly in digital form since physical presence is hindered as a result of the Corona situation.
+The disputation can be attended by using the following link in Zoom: https://nmbu.zoom.us/j/64569754662

 All are welcome to attend the digital meeting, but please read the guidelines below before you open the link.
-This is to make sure that the disputation can be held without interruptions or disturbance.
+This is to make sure that the disputation can be held without too much interruptions and noise.

-- If anyone has a question and wants to oppose "ex-auditorio", please write in the chat window of Zoom (1) "XY (your name) has a question" and (2) the question in brief.
-The chair of the defence will evaluate whether your question is opportune, and you will be given the word after the two opponents have concluded.
+- If anyone has a question and wants to oppose ‘ex auditorio’, please write in the chat window of Zoom (1) “XY (your name) has a question" and (2) the question in brief.
+The chair of the defense will evaluate whether your question is opportune, and you will be given the word after the two opponents have concluded.

 - When you are being given the word, you switch on your microphone and camera.
 Ensure briefly whether you are being heard.